-If you see any of these signs, get your property checked by a Gas Safe Registered engineer immediately:
+Switch off your appliances and get your property checked by a Gas Safe Registered engineer immediately if:

-- Gas flame on an appliance appears ‘floppy’ and burns orange or yellow as opposed to blue
+- The gas flame on an appliance appears ‘floppy’ and burns orange or yellow as opposed to blue

 - Your pilot light frequently blows out or has a ‘floppy’ flame

-- Soot or yellow-brown staining around an appliance
+- Soot or yellow-brown staining can be seen around an appliance

-- Having excessive condensation in a room with a gas appliance
+- You're experiencing excessive condensation in a room with a gas appliance

 Follow our simple ABC checklist to keep yourself and your family #COsafe.